-- As stated in 5.1 the purpose and coverage of the intended SPD were tested as part of the Scoping Report, with only minor amendments to the purpose through this consultation exercise.
-The report included the formal screening exercise required by Strategic Environmental Assessment regulations.
-This exercise made an initial assessment of the characteristics of the proposed SPD, and its (environmental) effects, and of the area likely to be This affected by it. assessment demonstrated that the purpose and coverage of SPD would not have a significant environmental effect. - 5.5 process also contributed This identifying the limited scope of the SPD, that it will only provide additional practical guidance to policies that have already been scrutinised and consulted upon through the plan making process, which are adopted in the Unitary Development Plan (UDP). recognised that the UDP itself had been the Sustainability Appraisal through The screening process. process identified that the purpose of the SPD is to promote sustainable development by creating a more pleasant, healthier and safer environment.
-The statutory SEA bodies and other stakeholders have agreed with the Council's conclusions during the screening process. - 5.6 The preferred option for delivering the purpose of the intended SPD has been established and tested through the Scoping Report, it is recognised as contributing to achieving sustainability and that its scope is only to provide additional practical guidance.
-This is felt to represent a sufficient scrutiny of comparison of the options identified.
-It also establishes that the preferred option that has been selected is commensurate to the scope of the intended SPD.
+- 5.4 As stated in 5.1 the purpose and coverage of the intended SPD were tested as part of the Scoping Report and have not been amended as a result of the SA Scoping Report consultation exercise.
+The report included the formal screening exercise required by Strategic Environmental Assessment (SEA) regulations.
+This exercise made an initial assessment characteristics of the proposed SPD, and its (environmental) effects, and of the area likely to be affected by it.
+This assessment demonstrated that the purpose and coverage of SPD would not have a significant environmental effect. - 5.5 This process also contributed to identifying the limited scope of the SPD, that it will only provide additional practical guidance to policies that have already been scrutinised and consulted upon through the plan making process, which are adopted in the Unitary Development Plan (UDP).
+This recognised that the UDP itself had been through the Sustainability Appraisal process.
+The screening identified that process purpose of the SPD is to promote development sustainable creating a better designed, more pleasant, healthier and safer environment.
+The statutory SEA bodies and other stakeholders have agreed with the Council's conclusions during the screening process.

+5.6 The preferred option for delivering the purpose of the intended SPD has been established and tested through the Scoping Report, it is recognised as contributing to achieving sustainability and that its scope is only to provide additional practical guidance.
+This is felt to represent a sufficient scrutiny of comparison of the identified. options I† also establishes that the preferred option that has been selected is commensurate to the scope of the intended SPD.